jasontoups-dfinity/react-component-library/memory-bank/activeContext.md

 ## Implemented Feature: AI Integration

-We've implemented AI integration with LLM providers to enable AI-powered analysis and assistance in the React Playground.
+We've implemented AI integration with LLM providers to enable AI-powered analysis and assistance in the React Component Library.

 ### Feature Overview